CP1404/Practicals/prac_04/README.md

 systems (including Mac), the dot makes a file/folder _hidden_.

 .gitignore is just a plain text file that stores the names of any files or folders you want Git not to track and not to warn you about.
+Your file will still exist in your _project_, but not in your _repository_.

 **Create a file called .gitignore** in the root folder of your pracs project/repo, and let PyCharm add it to Git.